 5. Rely More On Written Words

-What’s really important to remember, however, is that verbal communication is only one form of broadcasting your ideas and opinions.
-You can easily share your thoughts with your team via written words, as emails, memos, or any other such type of document.
+What’s important to remember, however, is that verbal communication is only one form of broadcasting your ideas and opinions.
+You can easily share your thoughts with your team via written words, like emails, memos, or any other such type of document.

 Even when in an obligatory meeting, you — the introvert leader — can take down notes, ask for some time to think things over, and brief the team later on via electronic communication.

-To become a great leader, you don’t always need to be a pretend-extrovert.
+To become an outstanding leader, you don’t always need to be a pretend-extrovert.
 Anyone, regardless of their personality type, can work on their strengths and weaknesses to become better leaders.
-That “anyone” includes the introverts too.
+That “anyone” includes the introverts, too.
 Your introversion has got nothing to do with your leadership skills.

-By following your journey of self-awareness and self-improvement, you too can become an introvert leader others look up to and decide to follow, in exactly the same capacity as any extrovert.
-Just don’t forget what makes you a great leader, and you’ll be on your way to become an even better one.
+By following your journey of self-awareness and self-improvement, you too can become an introvert leader others look up to and decide to follow, in the same capacity as an extrovert.
+Just don’t forget what makes you an influential leader, and you’ll be on your way to becoming an even better one.

-Do you know about the best three methods of setting goals in business and in life?
-Here’s that; take a look: 3 Most Effective Goal-Setting Techniques.
+Do you know about the best three methods of setting goals in business and life?
+Here are those: 3 Most Effective Goal-Setting Techniques.

 • • •